 |Longitude Units||degrees East|

-Below is a sample of data records from the rad_sm parameter within the Aquarius Data group in the Aquarius soil moisture file: Q2013001004300.L2_SOILM_V2.0.
+Below is a sample of data records from the rad_sm parameter within the Aquarius Data group in the Aquarius soil moisture file: Q2011237000100.L2_SOILM_V4.0.

 HDFView: Visual tool for browsing and editing HDF4 and HDF5 files.

-For additional tools, see the HDF-EOS Tools and Information Center.
+For additional tools, see the HDF5 Tools and Software Web site.

-Aquarius LeveL-2 Soil Moisture archive products are produced by the NASA Goddard Space Flight Center's Aquarius Data Processing System (ADPS).
+Aquarius L2 Swath Single Orbit Soil Moisture Data products are produced by the NASA Goddard Space Flight Center's Aquarius Data Processing Segment (ADPS).

-The Aquarius SCA algorithm uses the L-band horizontally polarized (h-pol) brightness temperature observations due to the higher sensitivity of this channel to soil moisture.
-H-pol microwave observations are more sensitive to the land surface than the v-pol observations.
+The Aquarius SCA algorithm uses the L-band horizontally polarized (h-pol) brightness temperature observations due to the higher sensitivity of this channel to soil moisture and land surface than the v-pol observations.
 The Aquarius SCA approach is based on the simplified radiative transfer model developed under the assumption that the canopy and soil temperatures are the same (Jackson 1993).
-The SCA is applied to the individual Aquarius footprint Level-2 brightness temperature observations to produce a swath-based time-order product (Bindlish and Jackson, 2013).
+The SCA is applied to the individual Aquarius footprint Level-2 brightness temperature observations to produce a swath-based time-order product (Bindlish and Jackson, 2013 and Meissner et al, 2014).
 Details on these steps are provided in the Derivation Techniques and Algorithms section.

-An Aquarius Level-2 Soil Moisture product is generated from one Aquarius Level 2 Science product.
-The soil moisture product contains physical measurements computed from the Level-2 data at the observed surface locations, along with coordinates of viewed locations and navigation data.
+The Version 4 Aquarius L2 Swath Single Orbit Soil Moisture Data product is generated from measurements derived from the NASA Aquarius Level-2 Sea Surface Salinity & Wind Speed Data V4.0 product.
+The soil moisture product contains measurements at the observed surface locations, along with coordinates of viewed locations and navigation data.
 This product is stored as one physical HDF file.
 Each product contains data from one orbit of Aquarius data.
-An orbit begins as the SAC-D spacecraft crosses the South Pole.
+An orbit begins and ends as the SAC-D spacecraft crosses the South Pole.
 The best quality data are selected for each orbit during Level-0 to Level-1A data processing and are then used to create the Level 1A file that is input to the Level-2 science file (Patt 2013).

 Brightness temperatures are converted to emissivity using a surrogate for the effective physical temperature (T) of the emitting layer.
 The observed emissivity (eobs) is corrected for vegetation and surface roughness to obtain the smooth soil emissivity (esoil).
 The Fresnel equation is then used to determine the dielectric constant of the soil-water mixture (k).
 Finally, a dielectric mixing model is used to obtain the soil moisture (SM).

-At the L-band frequency used by Aquarius, the brightness temperature of the land surface is proportional to its emissivity (eobs, where eobs = 1 - r) (r = Reflectivity) multiplied by its physical temperature (T).
+Brightness temperature of the land surface is equivalent to its emissivity (eobs, where eobs = 1 - r) (r = Reflectivity) multiplied by its physical temperature (T).
 It is assumed that the temperatures of the soil and the vegetation are the same.

 Based upon the above, the complete radiative transfer model can be simplified yielding the following expression for the observed TB in Equation 1:

-Ancillary surface temperature data from the Numerical Weather Prediction model of the National Centers for Environmental Prediction Global Forecast System (NCEP GFS) is used to correct for the effective physical temperature of the emitting medium.
+Ancillary surface temperature data from the Numerical Weather Prediction model of the National Centers for Environmental Prediction Global Forecast System (NCEP GFS) is used as the effective physical temperature of the emitting medium.

 The emissivity retrieved above is that of the soil as modified by any overlying vegetation and surface roughness.
 In the presence of vegetation, the observed emissivity is a composite of the soil and vegetation.
 To retrieve soil water content, it is necessary to isolate the soil surface emissivity (esurf).
 First, the correction for the presence of vegetation is done based on Jackson and Schmugge (1991), as in Equation 2: